wavefrontHQ/docs/pages/doc/users_groups.md

   **Note:** It's possible that [access to dashboards](access.html#how-access-control-works) is limited.

 - **New User Permissions:** Users with Users & Groups permission can view and modify new user default permissions [from the gear icon](users_groups.html#setting-default-permissions-for-new-users).
-- **New User Groups:** Administrators can set up a group with permissions for all new users, and set up the environment to [assign all new users to that group](users_groups.html#setting-the-default-group-for-new-users).
+- **Default User Groups:** Administrators can set up a [default user group](users_groups.html#setting-the-default-group-for-new-users).
+All new users get all permissions assigned to the default user groups.

 ### Who is the Super Admin User?

 When your company signs up with Wavefront, we ask you which user(s) you want to designate as Super Admin.
-A Super Admin user has all permissions and can also  perform some tasks that nobody else can perform, such as looking at orphan dashboards and inviting other Super Admin users.
+A Super Admin user has all permissions, has access to all dashboards, can [restore orphan dashboards](access.html#making-orphan-dashboards-visible), and can invite other Super Admin users.

 ### Why Groups?